MekkOP/Primal/README.md

 **Unlock Engrams:** Unlocks engrams but you can only craft them and not be able to use the items that you crafted\
 \
 **Long Arms:** Longer range for picking up items such as item caches, and longer range for access inventories\
 \
+**Transmitter Bag:** Allows the player to drop a bag on the ground, and use it like a transmitter.
+The player can upload/download items, upload/download dinos but not use the bag to transfer onto a different server\
+\
+**Infinite Element:** Infinitely fills your tek suit with element, even if there is no element in the player's inventory\
+\
+**Demolish Traps:** Demolishes all bear traps in a certain area\
+\
 **Auto Loot:** Automatically picks up all item caches and takes all items from dead/sleeping bodies while holding the keybind\
 \